cicsdev/cics-event-consumer/README.md

 * by your program using the [EXEC CICS START TRANSID(CA1Y) CHANNEL()](http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.applicationprogramming.doc/commands/dfhp4_starttransidchannel.html) command.

 The received event can be formatted and:
-* sent as an email.
+* sent as an email using the [Simple Mail Transfer Protocol (SMTP)](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol).
 * sent as an instant message using the [Extensible Messaging and Presence Protocol (XMPP)](https://en.wikipedia.org/wiki/XMPP).
-* stored in a zFS file, MVS file, or temporary storage queue.
+* stored in a zFS file, a MVS file
+* stored in a CICS temporary storage queue.
 * written out as a message to the MVS operator console.
 * submitted as an MVS job.